joseilagosb/vacapp_backend/README.md

   - _graphql-shield_: GraphQL permissions framework for management of user authorization logic.
 - _jsonwebtoken_: Implementation of JSON Web Tokens for storage of authenticated user sessions.
 - _dataloader_: Utility to reduce database queries in the GraphQL API (see n + 1 problem).
+- _password-validator_: Utility to validate the password of new users with customizable rules.

 # Features